jakobringler/blog/content/notes/PCA Dejitter.md

 v@P = local_delta;
 ```

 We can then apply this displacement to the rest geometry.
 The resulting geometry has all the deformation data on it without the input animation.
-You can easily filter or process this now and use the default `bonedeform` to move it back to the correct pose after.
+We can easily filter or process this now and use the default `bonedeform` to move it back to the correct pose after.

 // point wrangle "apply_disp"